balajikvijayan/DataEngineering/week5/5.4/lab.md

 Step 5: Calculate Statistics
 ----------------------------

-Use `scan` to go through the data for each company and calculate the minimum, maximum, and average prices for each company, for each month.
+Use `scan` (or the `range` function in `hbase-jruby`) to go through the data for each company and calculate the minimum, maximum, and average prices for each company across all time.

 Step 6: Row Key Redesign
 ------------------------